MLBazaar/piex/README.md

 evaluate the goodness-of-fit of each pipeline against a specific metric for each dataset.

-Each dataset is stored in Amazon S3 in the [D3M format](https://github.com/mitll/d3m-schema), including the training and testing partitioning, and available for download using the Pipeline Explorer.
+Each dataset is stored in Amazon S3 in the [D3M format](https://github.com/mitll/d3m-schema), including the training and testing partitioning, and available for download using piex.

 ### Experiments